paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

     The `"stateRootHash"` contains a hexadecimal-encoded string representing the Merkle value of the genesis block.

 - `properties` is a JSON object containing a key-value map of properties of the chain.
   The following are examples of possible properties, although implementations are free to diverge from this list:
   The `"ss58Format"` field is an unsigned integer indicating the designated SS58 prefix of the addresses of the chain.
 For more details see [Polkadot Accounts In-Depth](https://wiki.polkadot.network/docs/learn-account-advanced).
   The `"tokenDecimals` field is an unsigned integer indicating the number of decimals of the native token of the chain.
   The `"tokenSymbol"` field is a string containing the symbol of the native token of the chain.

+- `codeSubstitutes` is an _optional_ JSON object containing a key-value map of code substitutes of the chain.
+The key is an unsigned integer represented as string indicating the block number at which the code substitute is applied.
+The value is a hexadecimal-encoded string representing the wasm runtime code, which is normally found under `b:code:` key.
+The given wasm runtime code is used to substitute the runtime code starting from the provided block number and until the spec-version of the chain changes.
+A substitute should be used when runtime upgrades cannot fix an underlying issue.
+For example, when the runtime upgrade panics.

 - `telemetryEndpoints` is an _optional_ array of objects containing the telemetry endpoints of the chain.
 Each object has the following format: